junxit/us-congress-bills-110/metadata.md

 - 2008-02-13 — On agreeing to the resolution Agreed to by recorded vote: 215 - 203 (Roll no. 56). (text: CR H908)
 - 2008-02-13 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 215 - 203 (Roll no. 56).(text: CR H908)
 - 2008-02-13 — Received in the Senate.
+- 2008-02-14 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S1085; text as passed Senate: CR S1085)
+- 2008-02-14 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S1085; text as passed Senate: CR S1085)
+- 2008-02-15 — Message on Senate action sent to the House.